brainfurnace/postgresql-9.4-script-centos-7x64/README.md

 The script also creates the following:

-- A minimally privilaged user (pgadmin)
+- A minimally privilaged user (pgadmin - change to whatever you like)

 - Disables root log in

+- Resets the root password to a 32 character string

 - Sets IP tables